json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 };
 ```

-The `PropertyNameResolvers` static class defines a few commonly-used conventions:
+For your convenience, the `PropertyNameResolvers` static class defines a few commonly-used conventions:

 | ResolvedName                           | Example             |
 |----------------------------------------|---------------------|